WHAT IS THE REVERSE SEAR STEAK METHOD?

 Now the fun starts!
 Pop your thick cut salted steak on an oven wire rack and then into a pre heated oven set between 200°F to 225°F (95°C to 108°C) which is the ideal reverse sear steak temperature.

 In terms of oven cooking time, this will generally take 45 to 50 minutes roasting time depending on your oven.
 This will deliver a consistent target temperature of 125°F/ 51°C internal every time for a perfect medium rare reverse sear steak.

 If you are trying reverse sear steak without thermometer probes of any kind, it is important not to prod, stab or cut the steak as you will lose all that prized moisture and beef steak juices.
-There is nothing worse than over cooking a lovely piece of Porterhouse steak, Ribeye steak, or Prime Rib.
+There is nothing worse than over cooking a lovely piece of Porterhouse steak, Ribeye vs. Tenderloin for example.

 The most common old school traditional method for checking your steak doneness is quite literally in the palm of your hand!